-If you or a loved one has ever battled with cancer, the term “remission” inspires hope and relief.
-Particularly after you’ve gone through the often grueling ordeal of drug therapy or radiation treatment, it’s all you want hear when you visit the doctor.
+If you or a loved one has ever battled cancer, the term “remission” inspires hope and relief.
+After challenging drug therapy or radiation treatments, it’s what every patient hopes to hear from their doctor.

-The good news: remission indicates that your cancer is improving in a measurable way.
-Your tumors may be shrinking or disappearing, your symptoms may be improving or going away, or there may be less cancer in your body overall.
+The good news: being in remission indicates a measurable improvement of your cancer diagnosis.
+Some signs of remission are diminishing tumors, improving symptoms, or less cancer in your body overall.
 Generally, remission means that you can reduce or stop your treatment, at least temporarily.

-Unfortunately, as anyone who has fought cancer knows, cancer care is rarely as clear-cut or simple as we’d like it to be.
+Unfortunately, as anyone who has fought cancer knows, cancer care is rarely as clear-cut as we’d like it to be.
 Remission is more complicated than simply being done with treatment.

 So, what does remission really mean?